(Disclosure: Some of the links below may be affiliate links)

 Can you invest in cash with Finpension 3a?

-No, but you have access to money market funds, which is very similar.
+No, but you have access to money market funds, which are very similar.

 Is Finpension 3a regulated?

 Yes, Finpension 3a is regulated as a third pillar foundation, in Switzerland.

 How many Finpension 3a portfolios can you have?